neondatabase/website/content/docs/guides/auto-suspend-guide.md

 ---
-title: Configuring Auto-suspend for Neon computes
+title: Configuring Autosuspend for Neon computes
-subtitle: Learn how to configure Neon's Auto-suspend feature to control when your compute scales to zero
+subtitle: Learn how to configure Neon's Autosuspend feature to control when your compute scales to zero
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.982Z'
 ---

-Neon's [Auto-suspend](/docs/introduction/auto-suspend) feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
-This guide demonstrates how to configure the _Auto-suspend_ setting in your Neon project.
+Neon's [Autosuspend](/docs/introduction/auto-suspend) feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
+This guide demonstrates how to configure the autosuspend setting in your Neon project.

-[Neon Pro Plan](/docs/introduction/pro-plan) users can configure the _Auto-suspend_ setting for a new project, for an existing project, or for an individual compute endpoint.
-Configuring the _Auto-suspend_ setting for a new or existing project sets the project's default Auto-suspend setting, which is used from that point forward when creating new compute endpoints.
+[Neon Pro Plan](/docs/introduction/pro-plan) users can configure the autosuspend setting for a new project, for an existing project, or for an individual compute endpoint.
+Configuring the Autosuspend setting for a new or existing project sets the project's default autosuspend setting, which is used from that point forward when creating new compute endpoints.

-### Configure the Auto-suspend setting for a new project
+### Configure the autosuspend setting for a new project

-Configuring the _Auto-suspend_ setting for a new project sets the project's default, which is applied to all compute endpoints created from that point forward.
-You can adjust this _Auto-suspend_ default at any time, or configure the setting for individual compute endpoints later, as necessary.
+Configuring the autosuspend setting for a new project sets the project's default, which is applied to all compute endpoints created from that point forward.
+You can adjust this autosuspend default at any time, or configure the setting for individual compute endpoints later, as necessary.

-To configure the _Auto-suspend_ default setting when you first create your project:
+To configure the autosuspend default setting when you first create your project:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 1. If you are creating your very first project, click **Create a project**.
 Otherwise, click **New Project**.